JamesBurnside/BrowserCapture/README.md

   * -dssrcold (delayed server side rendered with a cold cache)
   * -dssrwarm (delayed server side rendered with a warm cache)

-* Can choose to enable/disable perf markers with -perfmarkers (enabled by default)
+* Can choose to enable/disable perf markers with -perfmarkers (currently disabled by default)
   * tti is still in TODO

 ## Immediate Todos